 What To Expect

-You have been referred to North Bay Vitreoretinal Consultants for evaluation of a vitreoretinal disorder.
-These disorders can take many forms and require different amounts of time for diagnostic testing, evaluation, and treatment.
-As a general rule, we would recommend allotting 3 hours for your initial visit although many evaluations are completed in less time.
+Vitreoretinal disorders can take many forms and require different amounts of time for testing, evaluation, and treatment.
+We recommend allotting three hours for your initial visit, although many evaluations take less time.
 It is best to have a driver as both eyes will be dilated and certain treatments may temporarily interfere with vision.

-The first step of your visit will be completing a medical history form if not done before arrival.
-A technician will then escort you to a testing room for initial measurements.
-Your physician may be called upon to double check the technician’s findings prior to dilation of your eyes.
-After discussion with the physician, additional imaging will likely be performed to evaluate your specific condition.
-Some of our imaging procedures are outlined below:
+When you first arrive, you will complete a medical history form if you have not done so already, and then you’ll head to a testing room for initial measurements.
+Your physician may be called upon to double check the technician’s findings prior to dilation of your eyes, and then additional imaging may be performed to evaluate your specific condition.
+Some of our imaging procedures are outlined below.

 Spectral Optical Coherence Tomography (OCT)

-This is a scan that uses light energy and the reflectance of the ocular tissue in the back of the eye to create a detailed image of retina and surrounding structures.
-This information can be viewed in a number ways to help understand structural abnormalities in the retina and adjacent tissues.
-To most patients the pictures appear like an “MRI of the retina”.
-The procedure is painless and easy to undergo.
+The OCT scan uses light energy and the reflectance of the ocular tissue in the back of the eye to create a detailed image of retina and surrounding structures.
+This information can be viewed in a number of ways to help understand structural abnormalities in the retina and adjacent tissues.
+This is a sort of “MRI of the retina,” and it is painless and easy to undergo.

 OCT Angiography (OCTA)

-This is a way of assessing blood flow in the back of the eye and involves the same principles as outlined above for OCT.
+The OCTA provides a way to assess blood flow in the back of the eye, and it involves the same principles as those of the OCT.

 Fluorescein Angiography (FA)

-For this procedure, a small amount of fluorescein dye is placed in an arm or hand vein and digital photographs are taken as the dye passes through the retinal blood vessels.
-This imaging technique is valuable in assessing retinal conditions that effect the retinal vasculature, such as diabetes and “wet” macular degeneration.
+With the FA procedure, a small amount of fluorescein dye is placed in a vein in the arm or the hand, and digital photographs are taken as the dye passes through the retinal blood vessels.
+This imaging technique is valuable in assessing retinal conditions that affect the retinal vasculature, such as diabetes and “wet” macular degeneration.

 Indocyanine Green Angiography (ICGA)

-This procedure is similar to FA, but uses a different dye (Indocyanine Green) to allow better visualization of deeper structures.
+The ICGA procedure is similar to FA, but uses a different dye (indocyanine green) to allow better visualization of deeper structures.
 It may be done in conjunction with FA.

 Wide-angle Photography